Doujin Help Guide

 You may also encounter affiliate proxy services such as Anime Otaku Carry Service (AOCS), Buyee, and a ton of others.
 I've made a pros and cons list based on my experiences with these companies that may help you find your preferred service, but of course the best way to find your favorite is through experimenting.

 Please note that I'm not affiliated with any of the services listed.
-Also note that, while some services allow you to purchase R18/pornographic or other adult content, you'll need to do your own research and see what mailed goods your home country allows and what might be seized at cutsoms.
+Also note that, while some services allow you to purchase R18/pornographic or other adult content, you'll need to do your own research and see what mailed goods your home country allows and what might be seized at customs.

 Tenso